olgapombo/olgapombo.github.io/curriculum.md

 # Curriculum

 Olga Pombo got a licence in “Philosophy” by the University of Lisbon, a Master in “Modern Philosophy” by the Nova University of Lisbon, a PHD in “History and Philosophy of Education” by the University of Lisbon and an Aggregation degree in “History and Philosophy of Science” also by the University of Lisbon.

 Professor of Philosophy of Science at the Department of History and Philosophy of Science, Faculty of Sciences of the University of Lisbon (retired since 2017, with collaboration agreement since then), she was president of the Department since its foundation in 2007 up to 2012.
 She created the “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL) of which she was the [Director](https://cfcul.ciencias.ulisboa.pt/equipa/olga-pombo/) since its foundation in 2003 until 2017.
 She coordinated several research projects - "Encyclopedia and Hypertext" (1999-02), "Scientific Culture.
 Conceptual Migrations and Social Contaminations" (2003-6), “Image in Science and Art” (2007-12), “Universal Logics and Unity of Science” (2008-10), “Abduction and Scientific Discovery” (2010-12), “Knowledge Dynamics in the field of Social Sciences (2012-13), and has participated as associated researcher in several other international projects.
 In 2013, she created the FCT Doctoral Program "Philosophy of Science, Technology, Art and Society" of which she was program director (PI) until 2016 and where she continued to lecture until 2024 and where she still supervises several doctoral dissertations.

-She is the author and the editor, nationally and internationally, of numerous publications dedicated to her various research interests - namely, Leibniz, Epistemology and Philosophy of Science, Unity of Science, Interdisciplinarity, Scientific Image, Scientific Models, History and Philosophy of Sign and Language, History and Philosophy of Encyclopedism, Encyclopedia and Hypertex, Philosophy of School and, more recently, Science and Art whose teaching she has initiated in Portugal - as well as to several authors, namelly Leibniz, but also Hobbes, Spinoza, Rousseau, Hegel, Peirce, Poincaré, Neurath, Bachelard.
+She is the author and the editor, nationally and internationally, of numerous publications dedicated to several authors, namelly Leibniz, but also Hobbes, Spinoza, Rousseau, Hegel, Peirce, Poincaré, Neurath, Bachelard) and to her various research fields - namely, Epistemology and Philosophy of Science, Unity of Science, Interdisciplinarity, Scientific Image, Scientific Models, History and Philosophy of Language, History and Philosophy of Encyclopedia, Philosophy of School and, more recently, Science and Art whose teaching she has initiated in Portugal.

 She has been invited as visiting professor and keynote speaker at several institutions in Portugal and abroad such as University of Hannover (Germany), Zentrum für Literaturforshung Berlin (Germany), Institute for Advanced Studies of the Hebrew University of Jerusalem (Israel), Institut Universitaire Kurt Bösch (Switzerland), Vienna University (Austria), Oxford University (UK), Poznań University (Poland), University of Athens (Greece), São Paulo University (Brazil), Federal University of Latino-American Integration (Brazil), Federal University of Goias (Brazil), Pará University (Brazil), École des Mînes of Paris (France), Pisa University (Italy), University of Florence (Italy), Accademia Vivarium Novum Roma (Italy), Sevilla University (Spain), Universidad de Burgos (Spain), SPSN (Angola), Azores University (PT), University of Oporto (PT), University of Coimbra (PT).